 In addition, dividends will be taxed at lower tax rates compared to employment income.
 To learn more about taxes, check out this guide on investment taxes for Canadians.

 This plot shows the result of a 15% tax drag on total S&P500 returns.

 Are dividends still taxed if I use the Dividend Reinvestment Program (DRIP)?

-As a refresher, dividends are automatically reinvested under the DRIP to buy more shares of the stock or ETF, without paying commission fees.
+Dividends are automatically reinvested under DRIP to buy more shares of the stock or ETF, without paying commission fees.

 This doesn’t work for any stock/ETF, you first have to make sure the security is DRIP eligible.